Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/5-plans-plots.md

 **Fifteen minutes later**

 Gaoian medical technology was extremely advanced by most any standard.
-To the Humans it was almost magical and the idea that a Gaoian surgeon could extract a deep-brain series of implants faster than a cup of tea could be prepared was…well, it gave Genshi some pride.
+To the Humans it was almost magical and the idea that a Gaoian surgeon could extract a deep-brain series of implants faster than a cup of tea could be prepared was... well, it gave Genshi some pride.

 They were already speeding towards the nearest Whitecrest safehouse.

-Hyarrin regained consciousness during the ride and quickly assessed his situation. "…What have you done?"
+Hyarrin regained consciousness during the ride and quickly assessed his situation. "...What have you done?"

 "Removed your implants and captured the Ghost living in them."